pulkitpareek18/newsmonkey/README.md

 ## Getting Started

-To get started with NewsMonkey, you can simply open this HTML file in a web browser.
-However, if you want to make modifications to the code or run the website locally, you will need to follow these steps:
+To get started with NewsMonkey, you will need to follow these steps:

 1. Install Node.js and npm on your computer if you haven't already done so.
 2. Clone this repository to your local machine.